Human-Connection/Human-Connection/backend/installation/configuration.md

 Now we have to seed our database with default data, so that GraphQL requests or playing with our GraphQL Playground returns anything else than an empty response.

-To fill the database with Nitro-Backend default data send the command:
+To fill the database with some seed data, run the following command in your terminal:
 ```bash
 $ yarn run db:seed
 ```